 How Do I Know If I Have a Pinched Nerve?

-Your physical therapist at Stride Strong Physical Therapy will perform a thorough evaluation that encompasses a subjective history of your symptoms, and also a full objective exam with special tests to better ascertain where the affected area is and particularly which nerve and where the dysfunction lies.
+Your physical therapist at Stride Strong Physical Therapy will perform a thorough evaluation that encompasses a subjective history about your symptoms, and also a full objective exam with special tests to better ascertain where the affected area is and particularly which nerve and where the dysfunction lies.
+There are several hints that would help your PT hone this in better – so it would behoove you to prepare answers to these questions when you come in for your first visit:

 - How your pain started: was the injury spontaneous from trauma to the neck?